-A busy lifestyle with little time to care about proper eating habits and rest, can lead to poor health conditions.
+A busy lifestyle with little time to care about proper eating habits and rest can lead to poor health conditions.
 Most people suffer from a common ailment called ‘heartburn’ from time to time.
-In this condition, the acidic contents of the stomach are pushed back up into the oesophagus.
-The acid is not meant to be in the oesophagus and leads to severe discomfort when it affects the delicate lining of the oesophagus.
+In this condition, the acidic contents of the stomach are pushed back up into the esophagus.
+The acid is not meant to be in the esophagus and leads to severe discomfort when it affects the delicate lining of the oesophagus.

 Some natural heartburn remedies advice you to compromise your lifestyle.
 For example, Smoking obviously isn’t good for the esophagus and sometimes is the main cause of heartburn.
 Try not to smoke right before and after a meal.
 You should think about quitting but if you don’t then try to digest your food before lighting up.